-John Hession is a partner in the Venture Capital Financings and Emerging Companies practice groups and a member of the Cooley Business department.
+John Hession is Of Counsel in the Venture Capital Financings and Emerging Companies practice groups and a member of the Cooley Business department.
 He joined the Firm in 2007 and helped open Cooley's Boston office.

 Mr. Hession represents emerging-growth companies, principally in the medical device, life sciences, software and digital media fields, as well as angels and venture capital funds in the investment process in these areas.
 His practice includes both start-up and later-stage company work; equity-based compensation strategies; public offerings, representing either underwriters or companies; mergers and acquisitions, representing either buyers or sellers; corporate partnering, joint ventures and other strategic alliances involving technology transfers; license and distribution arrangements for medical devices and biotechnology, software and hardware companies; and venture capital or angel financings of technology companies, representing either investors or companies.